 now() for the column

 k.
-In summary, this issue turned out to be not related to the core design or implementation of the YugabyteDB transaction layer that supports serializable and snapshot isolation levels, but occurs because the implementation of the
+In summary, this issue turned out to be not related to the core design or implementation of the YugabyteDB transaction layer that supports serializable, snapshot and read committed isolation levels, but occurs because the implementation of the

 CREATE TABLE sequence is not yet atomic.
 A simple, short-term workaround is to wait for the table creation to succeed before starting the workload against the table.